 Where is Love Island filmed and where is the villa?

 To Love Island fans, the villa is as familiar as an old friend.
-Now back for a third series running, it’s the place where most of those eight weeks of cracking on and mugging off between the Islanders takes place each year.
+Now back for the third series running, it’s the place where most of those eight weeks of cracking on and mugging off between the Islanders take place each year.

 But how much do we actually know about where it is?
 And can you stay there yourself?